frenck/spook/README.md

 You shouldn't.

+## Sensors

+- Number of automations

 ## Services

-`spook.random_fail` - Will randomly fail and raise an error.
+- `spook.random_fail` - Will randomly fail and raise an error.

-`homeassistant.disable_config_entry` - Will disable an integration config entry.
+- `homeassistant.disable_config_entry` - Will disable an integration config entry.
-`homeassistant.enable_config_entry` - Will enable an integration config entry.
+- `homeassistant.enable_config_entry` - Will enable an integration config entry.

 ## Changelog & Releases